NethServer/nethsecurity-docs/migration.rst

 The in-place migration process is executed when the system is offline.
 Since the registration process requires an active Internet connections, the subscription is not migrated during the in-place migration.
-If you have execute an in-place migration, you must :ref:`register the system <subscription-section>` again.
+If you have performed an in-place migration, you must :ref:`register the system <subscription-section>` again.
 This step is not necessary if you have performed a migration with the exported archive method.

 Then, verify that all services are working correctly.
 If you encounter any issues, refer to the :ref:`troubleshooting section <troubleshooting-section>`.